Blakkis/Wastadium/README.md

   - Enable enemies to shoot the player
   - Re-Create some effects to 8 frames  - Being Worked on
   - Fix shadow peeking from the corners
+  - Extend the death texture of the enemies to allow wider footstep catching